 The risk may depend on the type of cancer, as well as your personal history.

 For instance, research suggests that people previously diagnosed with prostate or colorectal cancer who supplemented with more than 1,000 mcg of folic acid per day have a 1.7–6.4% higher risk of the cancer recurring (

 Still, more research is needed.

-Excessive folic acid intake may increase cancer cells’ ability to grow and spread, though more research is needed.
+Excessive folic acid supplement intake may increase cancer cells’ ability to grow and spread, though more research is needed.
 This may be particularly detrimental to people with a history of cancer.

 Folic acid supplements are typically used to prevent or treat low blood folate levels.
 Moreover, pregnant women or those planning to become pregnant often take them to reduce the risk of birth defects (1).

 The RDI for folate is 400 mcg per day for most adults, 600 mcg per day during pregnancy, and 500 mcg per day while breastfeeding.
 Supplement dosages usually range from 400–800 mcg (1).

 Folic acid supplements can be purchased without a prescription and are generally considered safe when taken in normal doses (

 That said, they can interact with some prescription medications, including those used to treat seizures, rheumatoid arthritis, and parasitic infections.
 Thus, anyone taking medications should consult a health professional before taking folic acid (1).